 I’m not implying that building and maintaining a reliable mobile app is easy, or cheap, but by not providing a display with the drone remote, a manufacturer saves a lot of money.

-My biggest gripe with using a mobile device as a drone display is the vastly varying functions and quality.
+My biggest gripe with using a mobile device as a drone display is the varying functions and quality.
 Specifically, I am an Android user at heart, but, the iOS app provided by many companies works better on the iPad than the companion app on any of my Android machines.
+(The funny thing here is that most controllers with built-in display are powered by Android.)

 When a manufacturer provides both drone and display, there is usually a lot more cohesion.
 The result is far fewer hiccups that are ultimately out of the manufacturers’ control.
 Having crashed a drone because the video on my mobile device had frozen, well, I’m not over that yet.